pearu/sympycore/doc/structure.rst

 operations.

 For example, ``mpq`` number is assumed to hold a normalized rational number that is not integer.
-Operation between ``mpq`` instances that would produce integer result, will return ``int`` (or ``long``) instance.
+Operations between ``mpq`` instances that would produce integer result, will return ``int`` (or ``long``) instance.
 Similarly, the real valued result of an operation between complex numbers ``mpqc`` (or ``mpc``) will be an instance of ``int``